Management of autism: United Nations and internationally

 There have also been multiple international groups that have issued reports addressing issues in special education.
 The United Nations on "International Norms and Standards relating to Disability" in 1998.
 This report cites multiple conventions, statements, declarations, and other reports such as: The Universal Declaration of Human Rights, The Salamanca Statement, the Sundberg Declaration, the Copenhagen Declaration and Programme of Action, and many others.
 One main point that the report emphasizes is the necessity for education to be a human right.
 The report also states that the "quality of education should be equal to that of persons without disabilities."
 The other main points brought up by the report discuss integrated education, special education classes as supplementary, teacher training, and equality for vocational education.
 The United Nations also releases a report by the Special Rapporteur that has a focus on persons with disabilities.
 In 2015, a report titled "Report of the Special Rapporteur to the 52nd Session of the Commission for Social Development: Note by the Secretary-General on Monitoring of the implementation of the Standard Rules on the Equalization of Opportunities for Persons with Disabilities" was released.
 This report focused on looking at how the many countries involved, with a focus on Africa, have handled policy regarding persons with disabilities.
 In this discussion, the author also focuses on the importance of education for persons with disabilities as well as policies that could help improve the education system such as a move towards a more inclusive approach.
 The World Health Organization has also published a report addressing people with disabilities and within this there is a discussion on education in their "World Report on Disability" in 2011.
 Other organizations that have issued reports discussing the topic are UNESCO, UNICEF, and the World Bank.

+Floortime

+Floortime is a relationship-based therapy that has the parent playing with their autistic child so that the child builds developmental, emotional, and communication skills.
+The parent serves as the child's active play partner and follows the child's lead to encourage engagement between the parent and child.